 Perina doesn’t help his own case much either.
 This guy is a piece of work, the kind of guy who when mentioning the biographies written about him will note that his favorite is the evenhanded one that treats him as “something close to godlike.”
 As the story goes on, delving into his work on Ivu’ivu, it’s possible, every once in a while, to forget what kind of person he is, but the megalomaniac always returns, always justifying himself and condemning others.
 He has a lot to justify, after all.
 Much of his work does not hold up to modern standards of scientific and anthropological ethics, and much of it was questionable even in the 1950s, when he first learned of the remarkable longevity among the Opa’ivu’eke.
 His story draws in questions related to how more powerful cultures relate to less powerful ones and what is gained and lost when different cultures meet.
 But the story doesn’t stop there.

 The fact that Yanagihara wrote this novel as a fictional memoir, rather than a straight-up novel, adds an additional layer of questions to work through.
 You see, everything we know about Ivu’ivu comes through Perina, as mediated by Kubodera.
 Before Perina’s research team went to Ivu’ivu, no one knew anything about the people there.
 One of the researchers on the team disappeared, and another is treated with scorn by Perina, so we don’t know how well Perina’s impressions jibe with what they saw.
-We can assume a few things by looking a the footnotes Kubodera provides and seeing what others wrote about them.
+We can assume a few things by looking at the footnotes Kubodera provides and seeing what others wrote about them.
 But it’s interesting to me that a few key moments cannot be corroborated.
 Those moments are central to the way Perina thinks about the Ivu’ivu and the children he later adopts.
-I’m not sure how of the narrative much Yanagihara means for us to question, but I question a lot.
+I’m not sure how much of the narrative Yanagihara means for us to question, but I question a lot.

 I’m still working out how I feel about the book’s ending and the way Yanagihara deals with the questions raised in those opening news clippings.
 I don’t want to say much about this, but up until the last couple of pages, I thought she was making a different choice, and it struck me as a pretty gutsy move, even if it would have infuriated me.
 But she makes a different choice, and I was initially disappointed.
 The ending is growing on me as I think about it, even if it’s not quite as bold a stroke as I’d imagined.
 The book might have felt incomplete with the ending I expected, and this novel feels finished.
 It’s not tidy, but it’s whole.